Dreaming381/Latios-Framework/Documentation~/FAQ/FAQ - Component Types.md

 Kinemation’s mesh skinning weights and bone bounds, Kinemation’s optimized bone hierarchy and bindposes, and MachAxle’s axes and action maps.

-## ISystemState {ComponentData / SharedComponentData / BufferElementData}
+## ICleanup {ComponentData / SharedComponentData / BufferElementData}

 Use these when you need to detect an entity is destroyed or want to prevent the component’s value from being copied when instantiating new entities.

-ISystemState types are weird.
+`ICleanup*` types are weird.
 They are powerful, but also seem to be in conflict with the direction Unity is steering (although I doubt they will be deprecated).
-Their purpose is for runtime use, where a system can identify that an entity is destroyed and still access whatever is stored in the ISystemState (if any) for cleanup purposes.
+Their purpose is for runtime use, where a system can identify that an entity is destroyed and still access whatever is stored in the `ICleanup*` (if any) for cleanup purposes.
 Myri uses this to detect destroyed listeners and detach them from the DSPGraph.